Walt Disney World Moves Out Hotel Reservation Bookings To July

 Disney will closely monitor the pandemic and also see how these third-party vendors are doing upon their reopening.
 If things continue on the right path, there is the possibility that some of the Disney-owned locations could follow by restarting their own operations.

 Park hours are still listed for the parks of Walt Disney World for May 31 and beyond, but that doesn’t mean they’ll be open.
-For things to get going once again, Disney will make sure to take slow and precise measures.
+Disney will take all precautions and take slow and precise measures before they reopen to fans to ensure the safety of all guests and cast members.